We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 b) Differential (non-random) misclassification

 This occurs when the proportion of subjects being misclassified differs between the study groups.
-That is, the probability of exposure being misclassified is dependent on disease status, or the probability of disease status being misclassified is dependent of exposure status.
-This type of error is considered a more serious problem because it may result in and ‘under’-or ‘overestimate’ of the true association.2 The direction of bias arising from differential misclassification may be unpredictable but, where it is known and quantifiable, differential misclassification may be compensated for in the statistical analysis.
+That is, the probability of exposure being misclassified is dependent on disease status, or the probability of disease status being misclassified is dependent on exposure status.
+This type of error is considered a more serious problem because it may result in and under- or overestimation of the true association.2 The direction of bias arising from differential misclassification may be unpredictable but, where it is known and quantifiable, differential misclassification may be compensated for in the statistical analysis.

 Differential misclassification may be introduced in a study as a result of: